finn1817/NATracker/readme.md

 ### Installation
 All necessary packages will be installed if not already installed using the install.sh script.

+This program is only intended to work on Ubuntu, but we have had success on other Linux distros like Debian and Mint.

-Run the following command to install:
+Download Install.sh from the repository, locate the file in the terminal, and run the following command to install:
 ```bash
 sudo bash Install.sh